fyd113/team163/README.md

 `Open scrape_census_school_districts.ipynb  and click Run All Cells` `Open combine_niche_and_census.ipynb and click Run All Cells`

-### Download demographics data from the American Community Survey website using their API:
+### Download demographics data from the American Community Survey website using their API.
+(This takes a lot of time, so the script was run parallely for each table being downloaded, and the tables are joined in the next step.):
 `ACS_data_collection_using_API_call.py`

 ### Each dataset has different granularity.
 Clean them in OpenRefine and then integrate them by running following Jupyter Notebook: